epfl-si/www/README.md

-# www
+# www - Auxiliary Resources outside WordPress ecosystem

-Auxiliary resources of the www subdomain, outside the WordPress ecosystem
+This repository is dedicated to manage all static files, resources, redirections, and configuration deployments associated with the www subdomain, but outside the WordPress ecosystem.